 Reynard Street Substation – Public Transport Victoria (PTV)

-Public Transport Victoria (PTV) are in the planning stages of building a new tram power substation located on the corner of Reynard Street and Braemar Street in Pascoe Vale.
+Department of Transport (DoT) previously called Public Transport Victoria (PTV) are in the planning stages of building a new tram power substation in Pascoe Vale.

 The substation will be designed to ensure it meets all relevant operating standards and guidelines, operates safely and has minimal impacts on the local community.